-A. If a player with three accrued seasons has received a "qualifying offer" (a salary tender predetermined by the Collective Bargaining Agreement between the league and its players) from his old club.
-He can negotiate with any club through April 20.
+A. If he has received a "qualifying offer" (a salary tender predetermined by the Collective Bargaining Agreement between the league and its players) from his old club.
+He can negotiate with any club through April 21.
 If the restricted free agent signs an offer sheet with a new club, his old club can match the offer and retain him because the qualifying offer entitles it to a "right of first refusal" on any offer sheet the player signs.
 If the old club does not match the offer, it may receive draft choice compensation depending on the amount of its qualifying offer.
-If an offer sheet is not executed on or before April 20, the player's negotiating rights revert exclusively to his old club.
-In addition, prior to the start of free agency a player who would otherwise be a restricted free agent may be designated by his old club as its franchise player or transition player.
+If an offer sheet is not executed on or before April 21, the player's negotiating rights revert exclusively to his old club.
+In addition, a player who would otherwise be a restricted free agent may be designated by his old club as its franchise player or transition player.

 Q. What determines an unrestricted free agent?

 A. A player with four or more accrued seasons whose contract has expired.
-He is free to sign with any club, with no draft choice compensation owed to his old club, through July 23 (or the first scheduled day of the first NFL training camp, whichever is later).
-At that point, his negotiating rights revert exclusively to his old club if by May 8 the old club tendered the player a one-year contract for 110 percent of his prior year's salary.
-His old club then has until the Tuesday following Week 10 of the regular season (November 13) to sign him.
+He is free to sign with any club, with no draft choice compensation owed to his old club, through July 22 (or the first scheduled day of the first NFL training camp, whichever is later).
+At that point, his negotiating rights revert exclusively to his old club if by March 9 the old club tendered the player a one-year contract for 110 percent of his prior year's salary.
+His old club then has until the Tuesday following the 10th week of the regular season (November 14) to sign him.
 If he does not sign by that date, he must sit out the season.
-If no tender is offered by May 8, the player can be signed by any club at any time throughout the season.
+If no tender is offered by March 9, the player can be signed by any club at any time throughout the season.